Flyers lose Hart and another close game in third, finish homestand 1-3-0

 • The Flyers announced Tuesday that Felix Sandstrom was loaned to AHL affiliate Lehigh Valley for conditioning purposes.

-The third-string goalie has been with the big club since training camp but hasn't played a regular-season game.
+The third-string goalie had been with the big club since training camp but hadn't played a regular-season game.
 A conditioning loan can last for a maximum of 14 consecutive days.
 After the stint, if the Flyers want Sandstrom to stay with the Phantoms, the 26-year-old will have to clear waivers.

 • The Flyers and Sabres are right back at it Friday in Buffalo, New York (7 p.m.
 ET/NBCSP).